Bears-R-Us/arkouda/pydoc/file_io/HDF5.md

 >               3. file_version: 2.0 (Optional)
 >               4. arkouda_version: 'current_arkouda_version' (Optional)
 >           2. Data - int64 values representing the index in of categories with NA value.
->       5. Dataset - Permutaion (Optional.
+>       5. Dataset - Permutation (Optional.
 Only include if Categorical object has permutation property)
 >           1. Attributes
 >               1. ObjType: 1
 >               2. isBool: 0